dominikb1888/FOHI/README.md

 ## Goals:

-Sections 1 and 2: Knowledge Pyramid with focus on health and healthcare Sections 3 and 4: Data Analytics and Application Development with Python
+- 1 and 2: Gain the technical basics to provide and retrieve data over computer networks
+- 3 and 4: Understand

+## Topics:

+### 1. Computer Networking, Security, and Identity

+- Understand and apply network protocols (TCP, UDP)
+- Understand and apply Application protocols (HTTP)
+- Gain a basic overview on network and application security (Type Safety, Pen Testing)
+- Understand digital identities and authentication

-### 1. Storing and accessing data
+### 2. Storing and accessing data

 - What is health data and information?
 - Which technologies exist for storing it (File, Database, Graph Database)